learnlatex/learnlatex.github.io/en/more-08.md

 ### Styling a column

-Since `>` and `<` can be used to put things before and after the cell contents of the respective column, you can use these to add macros which affect the looks of a column.
+Since `>` and `<` can be used to put things before and after the cell contents of a column, you can use these to add commands which affect the look of a column.
 For instance, if you want to italicize the first column and put a colon after it, you can do the following: